113ll3/Ibmclouddocscli/service-connection.md

 ## Configuring a private endpoint gateway (required for VPC use)
 {: #cli-private-vpc}

 To use private endpoints for deployments in the VPC environment, you must configure a virtual private endpoint gateway.
-For guidance for this step, see [About virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe).
-A list of all IBM Cloud services configurable through a virtual private endpoint gateway is at [VPE Supported Services](/docs/vpc?topic=vpc-vpe-supported-services).
-To ensure basic CLI capability against the private endpoint, you will need to configure the gateway to include these services:
+For more information, see [About virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe).

+A list of all {{site.data.keyword.cloud_notm}} services that are configurable through a virtual private endpoint gateway is at [VPE Supported Services](/docs/vpc?topic=vpc-vpe-supported-services).

+To ensure basic CLI capability against the private endpoint, you must configure the gateway to include these services:
 * Global Catalog ([Endpoint URLs](https://{DomainName}/apidocs/resource-catalog/global-catalog#endpoint-url))
 * Global Search ([Endpoint URLs](https://{DomainName}/apidocs/search#endpoint-url))
 * Global Tagging ([Endpoint URLs](https://{DomainName}/apidocs/tagging#endpoint-url))